 “While everyone else was teaching, I went to an unoccupied corner and started going over material I had learned that day.
 For the first time, I felt as if I might have a chance to actually be good at something.
 Like Godmother said, nothingness was the beginning of the universe.”

-Charlie Wong is a twenty-two-year-old young woman who because of her Chinese upbringing is referred to as an “FOB” or “fresh off the boat” even though she’s been in America for over ten years.
+Charlie Wong is a young woman who because of her Chinese upbringing is referred to as an “FOB” or “fresh off the boat” even though she’s been in America for over ten years.
 She made the long one-way journey over with her professional ballerina mother, her noodle master father, and her baby sister Lisa.
 Father wanted to leave communist China for the endless opportunities that America could provide, while mother followed her husband for the sake of love.
 They ended up in Manhattan’s Chinatown where father continued his mastery in noodle-making and mother put her dancing career on the back burner.
 A few years later mother died unexpectedly of a massive stroke and Charlie started working with her father in the restaurant as a dishwasher.
-Father is old-fashioned and a believer in the unorthodox traditional Chinese medicine which he views as a way of life.
-He could never fully understand or make any opinions known to his friends and family about why his beloved wife had died.
+Father is old-fashioned and a believer in the unorthodox traditional Chinese medicine which he views as a way of a healthy life yet he could not make any opinions known to his friends and family about why his beloved wife had died.
 Without solely bearing the responsibility himself, he has decided to hold the American health care system responsible for the misdiagnosis of his wife’s fatal circumstances and will never make that same mistake again.
-Charlie always wondered what happened to her mom, she believed it had to do with the move to America, but not because of the health care system like her beloved father had believed.
-Charlie felt that the love of dancing that her mother had throughout her life, had stayed in China while she made the move to America, slowly killing her day after day until she finally succumbed to the disillusionment.
+Charlie always wondered what happened to her mom, she believed it had to do with the move to America, but not because of the health care system like her father had believed.
+Charlie felt that the love of dancing that her mother had throughout her life, had stayed in China, while the move to America slowly killed her until she finally succumbed to the disillusionment.